When Is the Best Time

 Rainy Season (November-March)

-Increasing rainfall in November and December but usually worth a visit.
+Increasing rainfall in November and December, but usually worth a visit.
 Most rainfall from January to March, usually in the afternoon often accompanied by thunderstorms.
-However, my friends visited Etosha in March, and it was quite ok not crowded, and lodges were cheaper.
+However, my friends visited Etosha in March, and it was quite ok; not crowded, and the lodges were much cheaper.

 However, everything is turned into a lush green paradise.
 Mosquitos are an issue during this time of the year.
 The dry saline pans are most of the time a desert.
 The pans get occasionally flooded in very wet years by several rivers.
 The Etosha pan becomes a shallow lake of roughly 20cm in height.

 During these exceptional occasions, flamingos and pelicans breed at the Etosha Pan.
 Usually, the rainy season is an excellent time for bird watching with residents and migratory (one-third) birds alike.
 As you can see, lots of these pictures were taken during the rainy season.